Euthimios/fareEstimationScript/Readme.md

 suspicious rides for review by the support teams.The fare estimation algorithm is capable of detecting erroneous coordinates and removing them before attempting to evaluate the ride fare.

-Ride Fare Estimation Script accepts as arguments two files of type CSV.
+Accepts as arguments two files of type CSV.
 An input file with records in format of type (id_ride, lat, lng, timestamp), creates the calculation for each id_ride and writes down in the second argument file the information in format (id_ride, fare_estimate).